-Advanced Energy utilizes internal accountability standards and procedures in the event an employee or supplier fails to meet Company prohibitions on slavery and trafficking.
+Advanced Energy utilizes internal accountability standards and procedures in the event an employee or supplier fails to meet company prohibitions on slavery and trafficking.
 An employee who fails to comply with our policy is subject to disciplinary action up to and including termination of employment, while our agreements with suppliers include a termination provision for non-compliance with these or other requirements.

-- Misrepresentation in the Company’s publicly released financial statements or other public disclosures;
+- Misrepresentation in the Company’s publicly released financial statements or other public disclosures; or

-- Improper payment schemes such as seeking or taking from, paying or offering to, supplier or customers, kickbacks or gifts intended to influence business decisions;
+- Improper payment schemes such as seeking or taking from, paying or offering to, supplier or customers, kickbacks or gifts intended to influence business decisions; or

 - Misappropriation or theft of Company data, confidential information, intellectual property, or other assets including money or equipment or supplies; or

-- Commercial bribery or bribery of a governmental official or other violation of anti- corruption law
+- Commercial bribery or bribery of a governmental official or other violation of anti- corruption law.

 Potential instances of fraud must be reported to Advanced Energy’s Legal Counsel or to the EthicsPoint hotline identified below.
 If there is any doubt as to whether a matter is covered by this Anti-Fraud Policy, employees should report the matter.
-This Anti-Fraud Policy is intended to supplement all applicable laws, rules, and other corporate policies, including the Code of Ethical Conduct.
+This Anti-Fraud Policy is intended to supplement all applicable laws, rules and other corporate policies, including the Code of Ethical Conduct.

 Company policies mandate that certain communications about the Company and its business be made only through specific Company officers or departments.
 For example, questions from financial analysts, investors, or the media should be referred to Investor Relations or to the Chief Executive Officer or the Chief Financial Officer, and inquiries from government agencies should be directed to the Legal Department.

-Advanced Energy must be made aware of any inquiries from the government, the financial/analyst community, or the media so that it can properly and thoroughly respond.
+Advanced Energy must be made aware of any inquiries from the government, the financial/ analyst community, or the media so that it can properly and thoroughly respond.
 If an employee is contacted by a government agency requesting Company information or regarding the Company’s compliance with legal requirements, the employee should immediately contact their manager and the Legal Department.
 If an employee is contacted by a representative of the financial community seeking an interview or making a non-routine request, that employee should immediately contact the Chief Financial Officer to ensure appropriate arrangements can be made to comply fully with the Company’s legal obligations.

 In addition, any employee who becomes aware of any actual or potential claim against the Company should immediately contact their manager and the Legal Department.
-Such a claim might arise, for example, through a letter, phone call, or email from a third party that threatens litigation against the Company.
+Such a claim might arise, for example, through a letter, phone call or email from a third party that threatens litigation against the Company.

 Relationships with Fellow Employees